Neo-Stalinism: Alleged neo-Stalinist regimes

+Ba'athist Iraq had also been considered to be a neo-Stalinist state; when Saddam Hussein established a police state modelled after Stalin's rule during 1970s.
+Hussein's dictatorship borrowed many features of Stalinism; such as a brutal security apparatus operating extrajudicially, mass-surveillance in the society through an invasive secret police and a pervasive state-sponsored personality cult centred around the ruling Ba'ath Party.
+Saddam Hussein ruled Iraq by sadistic methods of violence throughout its reign, characterized by state terror, massacres, purges, extortions, aerial bombing of cities, smuggling, etc.; which has resulted in hundreds of thousands of deaths.
+He also turned Iraq into a "mafia state" by starting the 1979 Ba'ath Party Purge through violence, racketeering and other methods.

 In the Soviet Union after Stalin's death, Georgi Malenkov, one of the new leadership group (Premier of the Soviet Union from 1953 to 1955), also headlined new ideologies.
 He publicly began to advocate for peace and wanted to reduce tensions by negotiating Cold-War issues, and expressing a desire to get along with the West.
 He called for meetings between the East and West in hopes of reducing forces in Europe, while also advocating for a settlement of the Korean situation and for German reunification.

 Some socialist groups like the Trotskyist Alliance for Workers' Liberty characterise modern China as "neo-Stalinist".
 By the end of the 20th and the beginning of the 21st century, Turkmenistan's Saparmurat Niyazov non-communist regime was sometimes considered a neo-Stalinist one, especially in respect of Niyazov's cult of personality.
 Islam Karimov's non-communist authoritarian regime in Uzbekistan from 1989 to 2016 has also been described as "neo-Stalinist".
+In June 2025, Leonard Quart in The Berkshire Eagle described Donald Trump's second presidency as having neo-Stalinist qualities, due to Trump's suppression of dissenting cultural figures.
+Nicaraguan musicians Luis Enrique and Carlos Mejía Godoy described Daniel Ortega regime as neo-Stalinist regime due to suppression of free press and opposition.